Tennessee final expense life insurance can provide seniors over the age of 50 with an affordable way to cover funeral and burial expenses.

 Generally speaking, premiums for final expense policies are typically lower than other types of life insurance due to their limited death benefit amounts.

-On average, burial insurance for seniors costs somewhere around $25 – $250 per month (or more) for a final expense policy depending on these factors.
+On average, burial insurance for elderly individuals costs somewhere around $25 – $250 per month (or more) for a final expense policy depending on these factors.

 What is the maximum amount of final expense insurance?